Reviews You Can Rely On

 User Interface/Ease of Use

 The console of the F80 is populated by large, easy-to-read buttons that quickly orient the user.
-After a few workouts on this machine, the buttons start to feel too populous and redundant.
+After a few workouts on this machine, the buttons start to feel too numerous and redundant.
 On the crossbar, there are rocker switches that control speed and incline, where you can adjust the speed by tenths of a mph.
-There are also contact heart rate sensors, but using them while running is awkward as the bar is quite low, and getting your palms on them is challenging, especially while running at an incline since the bar doesn't ride with the running deck.
-The middle of the console houses a wireless phone charger; it charges in landscape mode and is not large enough for a tablet but works with all of the latest phones we tried.
+There are also contact heart rate sensors, but using them while running is awkward as the bar is quite low, and getting your palms on them is challenging, especially while running at an incline, since the bar doesn't ride with the running deck.
+The middle of the console houses a wireless phone charger; it charges in landscape mode and is not large enough for a tablet, but it works with all of the latest phones we tried.
 There are quick speed adjust buttons at seemingly random intervals of 2, 3, 4, 5, 7, 9, and 12, while incline presets have been set to 1, 3, 5, 7, 9, 12, and 15.
 Pressing the 7 on the right side will take you to 7 mph; pressing the 7 on the left will take you to the 7th incline position.
 While the F80 is light on immersive technology, that may be one of its best attributes: no subscriptions, no monthly fee, just a solid piece of equipment that won't leave you paying extra to use it.

 There are multiple ways to adjust the speed and incline of this machine.